-Hence while executing such test conditions, a tester will put the conditions as follows:
+Hence, while executing such test conditions, the tester will put the following conditions:

-- Display Homepage and show all Sections except Section 1.
+- Display the Homepage and show all Sections except Section 1.

-- Display Homepage and show all Sections except Section 2.
+- Display the Homepage and show all Sections except Section 2.

-- Display Homepage and show all Sections except Section 3.
+- Display the Homepage and show all Sections except Section 3.

-The following example is from such kind of application form.
-Consider that there are four fields in a registration form (webpage) which are having certain sub-options in it.
+The following example is from this kind of application form.
+Consider that there are four fields in a registration form (webpage) which have certain sub-options in it.

 - Less than 18